The Belstone Fox

-The Belstone Fox is a 1973 British film directed by James Hill, and based on David Rook's 1970 novel, The Ballad of the Belstone Fox.
+The Belstone Fox (also known as Free Spirit) is a 1973 British film directed by James Hill and starring Eric Porter, Jeremy Kemp and Bill Travers.
+It was written by Hill based on David Rook's 1970 novel, The Ballad of the Belstone Fox.

 Plot

 The Belstone Fox is the nickname given to Tag, a fox cub rescued from the woods and adopted by huntsman Asher.
 The young fox is reared in captivity with a litter of hound puppies, including Merlin, with whom Tag becomes especially friendly.
 Asher and Tod are fascinated by Tag, who combines cool cunning and knowledge of human habitation to lead the pack and hunters in many a "merry chase."
 This gives the fox a status of local celebrity, enough to be published in magazines.
 Merlin, at first not interested in the hunts, becomes an active hound but protective of Tag.
-Asher, now an aging huntsman to the hunt club, was mildly protective of the fox until Tag leads the pack of hounds into the path of a train, killing many, and the club resolves to shoot the fox.
+Asher, now an aging huntsman to the hunt club, is mildly protective of the fox until Tag leads the pack of hounds into the path of a train, killing many, and the club resolves to shoot the fox.
 Asher sees this as disturbing and against the natural order of life, and determines to bring down the fox in the approved manner, rather than with a firearm, however he dies from a sudden heart attack while attempting to do the deed.
 His once beloved fox and its friend Merlin sit beside their master until the rescue party comes.